0Jiahao/Gate_Detection_Viola_Jones/README.md

 # Gate_Detection_Viola_Jones
-An gate detection algorithm based on cascade object detector for drone race.
+A gate detection algorithm based on cascade object detector for drone race.

 ## Objectives
 The algorithm is able to perform real time rectangle gate detection by extracting the vertex.
 Four base pattern detectors are trained in advanced and used to detect the vertex.